 Pino for breakfast, Pino under the shower, Pino for dinner and Pino again before going to bed… it has been my obsession and it’s my weekend in Naples to blame.

 A city people say everything and nothing about.

 It’s Naples’ streets fault, it’s the people warmth, the breath- taking glimpses, it’s the smell of the sea and of the fried calzone, it’s the nostalgia that besieged you when you leave the Gulf.

 They call it Napolitudine – an authentic Naples nostalgia state – and I’m completely on it… how could it be otherwise?

 This city just roles you up, like Pino Daniele’s songs that embrace you at every single corner… and you just can’t have enough of it!

 The reason could be the atmosphere – a laid-back liveness and a deep blues mix – or Naples’ unbelievable beauty: the Cristo Velato left me breathless to say nothing of the Castel de l’Ovo, Maschio Angioino, Monastero di Santa Chiara and of the Plebiscito square.

 History, culture, music, yummy food and chaos, a lot of chaos.

-What else to say… I’m completely satisfied of my Neapolitan weekend and I’ve got the feeling I waited too long to come to this city which I hope to visit again very soon.
+What else to say… I’m completely satisfied of my weekend in Naples and I’ve got the feeling I waited too long to come to this city which I hope to visit again very soon.